 Probable undeveloped reserves have been assigned in areas where the reserves can be estimated with less certainty.
 It is equally likely that the actual remaining quantities recovered will be greater or less than the proved plus probable reserves.
 In most instances, probable undeveloped reserves have been assigned on lands in an area with existing producing wells but there is some uncertainty as to whether they are directly analogous to the producing accumulation or pool.
-The McDaniel Report has assigned 272.4 MMboe of probable undeveloped reserves with \$1,724.8 million of associated undiscounted capital as at December 31, 2023.
+The McDaniel Report has assigned 284.7 MMboe of probable undeveloped reserves with \$1,732.1 million of associated undiscounted capital as at December 31, 2024.

 All of our probable undeveloped reserves are in our core areas where we are actively spending capital to develop those properties.
-As such, consistent with the guidance in the COGE Handbook, we expect that the large majority of our booked undeveloped projects will be completed within a five year time frame and that all of our currently booked undeveloped projects will be completed within a seven year time frame consistent with our proved undeveloped reserves, other than undeveloped projects related to our Weyburn property which will be completed within an eight to ten year time frame, consistent with the long term development nature of miscible $CO_2$ floods.
+As such, we expect that the large majority of our booked probable undeveloped projects will be completed within a five year time frame and that all of our currently booked undeveloped projects will be completed within a ten year time frame, consistent with the guidance in the COGE Handbook.